BenjaminWang236/Custom-Protocol-for-Client-Server-Communication/readme.md

 ## How to Run the Code
 Open two terminals on the same computer.
 By default Port number `8080` and host "`localhost`" are used.
 Navigate to project's main folder first!

+Tested successfully (compilation and running executables) on my own PC and SCU's ECC Linux computer.

 ---
 ### Run Server
 ```C